arinal/imgrement-proto/README.md

 [ 7326.931556] imgrement: bv #0: len 1024, offset 0, at (1026, 1027)
 ```

 See?
-By reading `/mnt/damn` we are creating a request to sector 1026, the same sector with our last write request.
+By reading `/mnt/damn` we are creating a read request to sector 1026, the same sector with our last write request.

 Last but not least, how many write request will be made if we write six (6) times?
 ```